By: Team F09-1 Since: Sep 2018 Licence: MIT

 can save

-objects in json format and read it back. -
+UserPrefobjects in json format and read it back. -

 can save the Address Book data in xml format and read it back.

-Given below is the Object Diagram that shows the associations between various objects within the Storage
+Given below is the Object Diagram that shows the associations between various objects within the Storage component for the new account creation functionality.

 -